pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKitSharing.md

 In this schema, a `RemindersList` can have many `Reminder`s and a `CoverImage`, and a `Reminder` can have many `ChildReminder`s.
-Sharing a `RemindersList` will share all associated reminders, cover image, and even child reminderes.
+Sharing a `RemindersList` will share all associated reminders, cover image, and even child reminders.
 The child reminders are synchronized because it has a single foreign key pointing to a table that also has a single foreign key pointing to the root record.